Harwell Science and Innovation Campus: Creation of the Science and Innovation campus

 In March 2006 the government announced plans to transform the Harwell International Business Centre into the Harwell Science and Innovation Campus.
 In August 2006 the government announced an investment of £26.4 million to construct new research facilities on the campus and the creation of a joint venture partnership.

 European Space Agency ECSAT (Roy Gibson Building)

 The European Space Agency moved into Harwell Science and Innovation Campus in May 2013.
 It was the first ESA base in the UK.
 ESA then constructed and opened the Roy Gibson Building (named after ESA's first Director General) in July 2015.
 The ESA facility, named European Centre for Space Applications and Telecommunications or ECSAT focuses upon three key areas: combining data and images from space to create new applications for everyday life; observations and research on climate change (the facility hosts ESA's Climate Office); and the development of novel power sources and innovative robotic technologies to explore space.

-Harwell Campus is now a significant part of the UK space sector and over 100 space organisations are based there including the European Space Agency, RAL Space, Satellite Applications Catapult, Astroscale, ClearSpace Today and the UK Space Agency.
+Harwell Campus is now a significant part of the UK space sector and over 100 space organisations are based there including the European Space Agency, RAL Space, Satellite Applications Catapult, Thales Alenia Space, Astroscale, ClearSpace Today and the UK Space Agency.